Please CLICK on Underlined Categories to view:

 Crin Végétal.
 Chamaerop humilis a dwarf fan palm of Northern Africa and the Mediterranean region in which the leaves have shredded and twisted fibers.
 These have been used as stuffing material.

 Some trees have basts with tough interlacing fibers that can be extracted from the bark in layers or sheets and can then be pounded into rough substitutes for cloth.
 Tapa Cloth is one of these as it once constituted the main clothing in Polynesia and parts of Eastern Asia.
-The material is obtained from the bark of the paper mulberry, Broussonetia papyrifera.
+The material is obtained from the bark of the Paper mulberry, Broussonetia papyrifera.
 Strips of bark are peeled from the trunk and the outer coating is scraped away.
 After soaking in water and cleaning these strips are placed on a hardwood log and pounded with a mallet.
 Overlapping the edges and beating them together unite the individual strips.
 The finished product varies according to thickness from muslin like material to one of leather.
 Tapa cloth is frequently dyed.

 Similar bark cloths have been manufactured from different sources since antiquity.
 In South America the Amerindians used the Tauary, Couratari tauari, and other species of the same genus.
-In Mozambique the wild fig, Ficus nekbudu, was used as a source of Mutshu Cloth.
+In Mozambique the Wild fig, Ficus nekbudu, was used as a source of Mutshu Cloth.
 The Upas Tree, Antiaris toxicaria, of Sri Lanka furnishes a bark cloth. it is also the source of an important poison used with arrows.

-Lace Bark is the produce of Lagetta lintearia, a small tree of Jamaica.
+Lace Bark is the product of Lagetta lintearia, a small tree of Jamaica.
 The inner bark is removed in sheets and can be stretched into a lacelike material with pentagonal meshes.
 It is suitable as a textile and ornament.

 Cuba Bast is from Hibiscus elatus, a small bushy tree of the West Indies.
 The inner bark is removed in long ribbon-like strips that have been used in millinery and for tying cigars.